samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 </section>
 ```

 Remember, the template is what the user is seeing.
-So they see the words "Your Bank Balance" and then the balance underneath it.
+They will see the words "Your Bank Balance" and then the balance underneath it.
 You also see that we are using Bulma classes here to give it a simple styling.

 > Note!
 The stuff that happens on the dashboard can be whatever you want!
 We just want to make sure that the user is authenticated before they get to a protected page.
-And in this example, it is a faux bank account balance with a randomly generated number.
+In this example, it is a faux bank account balance with a randomly generated number.

 We will need to also create a dashboard route.